shmanzar/data-structures/weekly-assignment-01/README.md

 ```

-#### Request one page and sore it's contents
+#### Request one page and store it's contents

 First, I wanted to solve this problem for at least one page so that later I can simply apply the solution to all ten pages.
 I made a `data` folder so that I can store the downloaded file.
+I installed the `npm` module `request`

 I decided to run the code with the input URL change to one from the array.
 I added a `console.log()`  marking a successful download: